 \subsection{Probability function}

-With an exact solution to the Schrodinger equation satisfying deterministic initial conditions, we can, in principle, compute observables explicitly.
+With an exact solution to the Schr\"odinger equation satisfying deterministic initial conditions, we can, in principle, compute observables explicitly.
 Of particular interest is the probability function \eqref{e:prob} from which we can extract statistics and potentially observe universal behavior under certain scaling limits.

 \begin{lemma} Assume \Cref{c:main_v3} is true.
 Then, the probability function for the Heisenberg-Ising XXZ spin-$\tfrac{1}{2}$ chain, given by \eqref{e:schrodinger} with deterministic initial conditions $\mathbf{y} \in \mathcal{X}$, is given by